BendyLand/zclip/README.md

 # Load previously saved set from sqlite:
 zclip load

-# How many items in the tray?
+# Prints the number of saved items:
 zclip len

 # Clear all saved items (does not kill daemon):